dribnet/purvs/README.md

   * `offsety4`: Controls the Y offset of Arc4

 At first I only wanted the parameters for rotation and offsetx but through the course of the project with other letters i found that adding parameters for offsety made it easier to move and clean up.

+Overall the process was a fun one and this font i would definitely make into a proper typeface/font if need be.